joffet/coinserver/README.md

 1. (clone the repo)
 2. run npm install
+3. create a .env file in the root directory and add the api key
-3. node app.js
+4. node app.js
-4. This should be running at http://localhost:4000/
+5. This should be running at http://localhost:4000/

+I will send the coin market key separately.